andrei-muri/webserverc/README.md

 This is a HTTP server implemented in C, designed to run on ***Linux*** machines.

-## Features\
+## Features
 - Serves **static files** (*HTML, CSS, JS, PNG, JPG, JPEG, GIF, ICO*) stored in a folder called **html**
 - Supports root route (/ -> */index.html*)
 - A dummy web page that includes html, css, js and a jpg file.

 > [!IMPORTANT]
-> In this version, the server only receives connections from localhost
+> In this version, the server only receives connections from localhost.

 ## Running the server on Linux\
 1. Clone the repository